gethynellis/AIExecutive/8_WorkShop.md

 - How can Trendy Retail Co. effectively integrate AI into its supply chain operations?
 - What strategies can be employed to ensure the accuracy of AI-driven demand forecasts and recommendations?
 - How should the company address customer concerns regarding data privacy and the use of their shopping data?
+- **Formulate an AI strategy that aligns with Trendy Retail Co.'s business goals of optimizing supply chain efficiency, enhancing customer experience, and driving sales growth.**

 These scenarios provide a structured approach for group discussions and scenario planning exercises to explore AI's potential and challenges in different industries.